Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 4. It wasn't all about Trump

-For as much as this election is all about Trump, and as much as Biden's supporters are mostly motivated by antipathy for Trump, the convention did buoy Biden personally and made an affirmative case for Biden's vision for the country.
+For as much as this election is all about Trump and as much as Biden's supporters are mostly motivated by antipathy for Trump, the convention did buoy Biden personally and made an affirmative case for Biden's vision for the country.

 It became pretty clear, if it wasn't going in, that a message Democrats wanted to get across was: The Bidens are decent people, people you can trust and who care about people like you.

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.